Revolutionary-Games/Thrive/scripts/lua_notes.md

 `CompoundAbsorberComponent` to be used.
 For example:
 `CompoundAbsorberComponent.castFrom(entity:getComponent(CompoundAbsorberComponent.TYPE_ID))`

+Or you can use the helper `getComponent("main_menu_ambience", self.gameState, SoundSourceComponent ).autoLoop = true`

 Lua components are handled as ComponentWrapper inside C++ so it s required to be unwrapped like this: